-The Shire is committed to providing the community with value for money from rates.
-Through commitment and strong financial management Council has been able to contain rate increases over the past seven years, with the average rates over that period of 1.87%.
+The Shire is committed to providing the community with value from money from rates.
+Through commitment and strong financial management Council has been able to contain rates increases over the past ten years, with the average rates over that period of 2.81%, despite the impacts of global supply challenges and Consumer Price Index increases in recent years.
 Council utilises differential rating to ensure a fair and equitable rating system across the rate base, funding the projects and operations required to maintain and continue improving services in the town of Broome for everyone to enjoy.

 The Shire employs 195 staff (including casuals) to deliver services (based on the 2022 organisation profile).
 Most employees work full-time (61%).
 There is good gender and age diversity.

 52.3% of employees are male and 47.7% are female.
 16.4% of employees are 24 years and under, and 39.5% are aged 45 and over.

 The median age group is 25-44 years.
 76.4% of employees have been with the Shire up to five years.
 Only 5.6% of employees have been with the Shire for more than 15 years.